How to Create an Authentic Culture in Your Workplace

 Freely Celebrate Achievements and Offer Productive Feedback

-Another part of having an authentic workplace culture is being able to speak freely about projects and work-related tasks.
+Another part of having an authentic workplace culture is speaking freely about projects and work-related tasks.
 Part of authenticity is being able to talk openly and give praise.
 Employees who are praised for their successes are far more motivated than those who are not.
 However, there will always be times when things go wrong.

-Instead of coming from a place of anger or disappointment, in authentic workplace culture, leaders will give feedback from a place of curiosity.
+Instead of coming from a place of anger or disappointment, leaders will give feedback from a place of curiosity in an authentic workplace culture.
 When something goes wrong, leaders will ask the right questions to uncover how this can be improved in the future.
 Feedback should be less focused on what went wrong and more focused on what lessons were learned.
-Speaking of learning, many of the most authentic organizations are also incidentally ones which prioritize a learning culture.
-Regardless of the type of learning which occurs: self-paced, experiential learning, blended learning or other types, these organizations the ethos of continuous learning and improvement.
+Speaking of learning, many of the most authentic organizations also prioritize a learning culture.
+Regardless of the type of learning that occurs: self-paced, experiential learning, blended learning, or other types, these organizations have the ethos of continuous learning and improvement.

 Incorporate Workplace Values